isaacew/isaacew.github.io/_pages/cv.md

 ======
 * B.S. in Aeronautical & Astronautical Engineering, The Ohio State University, 2012
 * M.S. in Aerospace Engineering, Georgia Institute of Technology, 2016
-* Ph.D in Electrical Engineering, University of Cincinnati, 2022 (expected)
+* Ph.D in Electrical Engineering, University of Cincinnati, 2022

 Work experience
 ======